Farama-Foundation/PettingZoo/README.md

 * [MPE](https://www.pettingzoo.ml/mpe): A set of simple nongraphical communication tasks, originally from https://github.com/openai/multiagent-particle-envs
 * [SISL](https://www.pettingzoo.ml/sisl): 3 cooperative environments, originally from https://github.com/sisl/MADRL

-To install pettingzoo and all of its dependencies, use `pip install pettingzoo[all]`

-To just install the base requirements of pettingzoo use `pip install pettingzoo`
+To install the pettingzoo base library, use `pip install pettingzoo`.

-To install pettingzoo base and the requirements for a specific group of environments (say atari) only put the name of the group as an extra, for example `pip install pettingzoo[atari]`
+This does not include dependencies for all families of environments (there's a massive number, and some can be problematic to install on certain systems).
+You can install these dependencies for one family like `pip install pettingzoo[atari]` or use `pip install pettingzoo[all]` to install all dependencies.

-We support Python 3.6, 3.7 and 3.8, on Linux and macOS.
+We support Python 3.6, 3.7 and 3.8 on Linux and macOS.

 ## API